NyxofDarkness/book_app/README.md

 Number and name of feature: Saved books displayed on homepage Estimate of time needed to complete: 2 hours
-Start time:
+Start time: 2pm
-Finish time:
+Finish time: 8pm
-Actual time needed to complete:
+Actual time needed to complete: 6 hours

 Number and name of feature: browse search results Estimate of time needed to complete: 1.5 hours
-Start time:
+Start time: 4pm
-Finish time:
+Finish time: 8pm
-Actual time needed to complete:
+Actual time needed to complete: 4 hours

 Number and name of feature:
 Estimate of time needed to complete: